-The Mobile MA in Christian Leadership enables you to stay in your current ministry while DTS partners with your local church to offer a seminary degree tailored to help you better love and serve your people.
-You'll learn alongside other like-minded leaders working for the good of your community and city.
+The Mobile MA in Christian Leadership enables you to stay in your current ministry while DTS partners with local church and parachurch ministries to offer a seminary degree.
+DTS tailored the program to help you better love and serve your people.
+You’ll learn alongside other like-minded leaders working for the good of your community and city.

 DTS Profs in Your City